transcom/mymove/docs/how-to/run-pre-commit-hooks.md

-# How to run pre-commit and troubleshoot
+# Run and troubleshoot pre-commit hook's

 [Pre-commit](https://pre-commit.com/) is a powerful tool that automates validations, lint checks and adds to developer quality of life.
 The config file that determines the actions of pre-commit hook can be found [here](/path/.pre-commit-config.yaml)